 Inside, the property benefits from a generously proportioned double aspect drawing room presented in a traditional country house style.
 This includes an extensive library which guests are welcome to enjoy in front of the warming ambience of a large open fire.

 The beamed kitchen and dining room combine both traditional and contemporary finishes while a large separate utility/boot room is perfect for drying off the four-legged members of the party after a long walk in the Eildon Hills.

 Drawing room is generously proportioned room with the original coach house windows offering a wide open aspect onto the private courtyard.
 With two large sofas, flat screen TV with Freeview, extensive library which guests are welcome to use, writing desk with Wi-Fi hub.
 Large open fire with initial supply of logs provided.

-Kitchen/dining room with ceramic hob, electric oven, dishwasher, Nespresso coffee machine.
-Please note there is no microwave.
+Kitchen/dining room with ceramic hob, electric oven, dishwasher, Nespresso coffee machine and microwave.
 Dining area with seating for six.
 Adjoining utility/boot room with large fridge/freezer, washer/dryer and plenty of additional cupboard space.